 Add the egg yolks, lemon juice, mustard, pinch of salt, garlic (if using), and one tablespoon of water into the bowl of your appliance.
 Mix together.
 With the motor running very slowly add the canola oil through the hole of the feed tube.
 Add the olive oil by hand the same way as described for the immersion blender technique.

 Do you know that feeling you get when the family or friends are together and all is good with the world?
 It can happen spontaneously by a simple gesture or after a big heartfelt moment.
 I treasure those moments, the feeling of complete satisfaction and joy.
 Peace.
 At those times the little things do add up and are greatly appreciated.
-A simple “Thank you”, carries a generous gratitude, “You are doing a great job”, gives a small boost of confidence, “I am here”, builds reassurance that you are not alone.
-Even a home cooked meal creates a time and place to gather family and or friends together, and can reinforce all the above.
+A simple “Thank you”, carries a generous statement of gratitude.
+“You are doing a great job”, gives a small boost of confidence.
+“I am here”, builds reassurance that you are not alone.
+Even a home cooked meal gives family and friends a time and place to gather, share show gratitude, promote confidence and feel connected.

 When it’s pasta for dinner, all is right with the world.